GabrielMoreau/uvmat-doc/help/README.md

 ### 1.1 Aim

-The package UVMAT can be used to visualise, scan and analyse a wide variety of input data: all image and movie formats recognised by Matlab (see [#a3.1Inputdataformats section 3.1]) and NetCDF binary files (see [#a7.1TheNetCDFformat section 7]).
+The package UVMAT can be used to visualise, scan and analyse a wide variety of input data: all image and movie formats recognised by Matlab (see [section 3.1](#31-input-data-formats)) and NetCDF binary files (see [section 7](#7-netcdf-files-and-the-gui-get-field)).
 It is however particularly designed for laboratory data obtained from imaging systems: the package includes a Particle Image Velocimetry software, as well as tools for geometric calibration, masks, grid generation and image pre-processing (*e.g.* background removal), and editing documentation files in the format XML.
 Stereoscopic PIV, PIV-LIF and 3D PIV in a volume (still under development) are handled.